davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 class LocationManagerLocationProvider(...) : LocationProvider {...}
 ```

 Now every class that needs to get the current location will use the `LocationProvider` interface which is injected based on the capabilities of the current device.
-This can be done with your dependency-injection library of choice, or even manually.
+This can be done with your dependency injection library of choice, or even manually.
 If we're using Dagger:

 ```kt
 @Module